teddyoweh/Cloakr/docs/server/server-configuration.md

 ## Message of the day

-This message will be shown when a sucessful connection to the cloakr server can be established.
+This message will be shown when a successful connection to the cloakr server can be established.
 You can change it on demand, or modify it permanently in your cloakr configuration file.

 ## Maximum connection length